WWII in Gelderland

 Operation Market Garden was one of the biggest Allied operations in WWII and occurred in September 1944.
 The operation aimed to conquer the bridges across the Meuse, Waal and Rhine rivers in Holland.
 This would allow Allied troops to avoid the Siegfried line, a defense line running from Switzerland to Kleve.
 It was hoped that a quick advance to the Ruhr area and Berlin would put an end to the war around Christmas.
-The battle was successful until the Battle of Arnhem.
-In the end, the Allied forces did not manage to conquer the last bridge near Arnhem: It was ‘a bridge too far’.
+The bridges in Eindhoven and Nijmegen were captured intact but the Allied forces failed to conquer the last bridge near Arnhem: it was a bridge too far.

 The Rhineland Offensive

 After Operation Market Garden proved a failure, the Allied troops conceived of a different way to advance into the heart of Nazi Germany: The Rhineland Offensive.
 They wanted to clear the area west of the Rhine from German troops and cross the river by means of several large-scale operations.
 Early in February 1945, 500,000 Allied soldiers were brought together near Groesbeek and Nijmegen, bringing 1,000 cannons and 34,000 vehicles with them.
 It was the biggest offensive ever started on Dutch soil.

 The National Liberation Museum 1944-1945 in Groesbeek tells the entire story of Operation Market Garden and the Rhineland Offensive and allows you to experience the war, occupation and liberation of Holland and Europe.